apache/cordova-docs/docs/en/edge/guide/getting-started/symbian/index.md

 There are also [QT for Symbian](http://wiki.phonegap.com/w/page/16494811/PhoneGap-Symbian-%28Qt%29) and [Symbian with Sony Ericsson](http://wiki.phonegap.com/w/page/16494782/Getting-Started-with-PhoneGap-Symbian-(WRT-on-Sony-Ericsson)) guides.

-2. Install SDK + PhoneGap
+2. Install SDK + Cordova
 -------------------------

 - Download and install [cygwin](http://www.cygwin.com/setup.exe) (Windows only).
 Make sure you select "make" as it is not included by default
-- Donwload the latest copy of [PhoneGap](http://phonegap.com/download) and extract its contents.
+- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the Android directory.

 3. Setup New Project
 --------------------

-- In cygwin, navigate to where you extracted PhoneGap and go into the Symbian directory</li>
+- In cygwin, navigate to where you extracted Cordova and go into the Symbian directory</li>

 4. Hello World